GrosSacASac/stream-sac/readme.md

 ## HtmlMinifier.js

 The input should be valid.
-Only removes whitespace and comments for now.
-Optional pass jsMinifier and cssMinifier to minify inline
+Optional pass jsMinifier and cssMinifier to minify inline.

 ```js
 import {